Josh99A/ParqPilot/README.md

 ## How It Works

-1. Ultrasonic sensors detect if a car is parked in a slot based on distance.
+1.Ultrasonic sensors detect if a car is parked in a slot based on distance.
-2. ESP32-CAM processes the data and sends it to Firebase in real-time.
+2.ESP32-CAM processes the data and sends it to Firebase in real-time.
-3. The LED indicator turns red when a slot is occupied, green when free.
+3.The LED indicator turns red when a slot is occupied, green when free.
-4. The web dashboard fetches data from Firebase and updates automatically.
+4.The web dashboard fetches data from Firebase and updates automatically.